Alterations to a Home Policy

-- Maintain the alteration throughout the tenancy.
+- Maintain the alteration throughout the term of the tenancy.

-- Remove the alteration at the end of the lease and make good any damage caused by the removal, unless provided with a written authority.
+- Remove the alteration at the end of the lease and make good any damage caused by the removal, unless provided with a written waiver.
 Failure to remove the alteration will result in charges under Tenant Repair Costs Policy.